 The Mens Sheds project offers a safe, relaxed and positive environment where men aged 25+ can meet to socialise, strengthen their existing skills, learn new skills, share company and have a project to work on.
 The sheds currently benefit over 185 men who are retired or unemployed.
 We also welcome members who may be suffering from a mental health issue, physical disability or have a mild learning disability.
 See ‘Our Sheds’ page for further details regarding opening days and times.

-We offer the following types of activities which have been agreed by the members, woodworking, lazer cut wood crafting, archery, gardening, archery, one to one counselling, cooking, pottery, art, guitar lessons, computer training, horticulture training, various exercise classes and projects, circus skills, day trips plus, pool, darts and a relaxing reading area.
+We offer the following types of activities which have been agreed by the members, woodworking, lazer cut wood crafting, archery, gardening, archery, one to one counselling, cooking, pottery, art, health and nutrition information, music sessions, computer training, horticulture training, various exercise classes and projects, day trips plus, pool, darts and a relaxing reading area.

 Be Safe Be Well Mens Sheds are managed by the Be Safe Be Well Committee and staff, which includes some of our shed members.
 The day to day activities are managed via our steering (Limavady and Foreglen) and steering group (Portstewart) which includes 6 member representatives.

-We are a registered charity with the Charities Commission Northern Ireland : NIC103319
+We are a registered charity with the Charities Commission of Northern Ireland : NIC103319

 We are a member of the Irish Mens Shed Association